Zionmart: Revolutionary Digital Commerce Platform with ONDC Integration - www.lokmattimes.com

 As a network participant, Zionmart has developed comprehensive apps catering to buyers, sellers, and logistics, making it a key enabler of digital commerce.
 The company's buyer and seller apps are designed to streamline operations, offering AI-powered cataloguing, inventory management, and advanced search functionalities.
 This enhances the user experience and empowers small and medium enterprises (SMEs) to thrive in an increasingly digital marketplace.

-I see our integration into the ONDC network as more than just a business milestone; it’s a crucial step towards aligning with the government's goal of a fair digital economy. said Mr. Narahari Rao, CEO of Zionmart
+I see our integration into the ONDC network as more than just a business milestone; it's a crucial step towards aligning with the government's goal of a fair digital economy, said Narahari Rao, CEO of Zionmart.

 With over 1500 sellers boarded in pilot, Zionmart is creating a sincere ecosystem that facilitates united transactions between buyers and sellers.
 The company's logistics app plays a crucial role in ensuring effective order fulfilment and delivery, which is vital for maintaining customer satisfaction and driving repeat business.